Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported past the external memory interface in one second.
-It is calculated by multiplying the interface width by the speed of its memory.
-If the card has DDR type RAM, the result should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be moved across the external memory interface in a second.
+It is calculated by multiplying the interface width by its memory clock speed.
+If the card has DDR type memory, it should be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This figure is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.

 Display Prices